evincarofautumn/kitten/Specification.md

 The definition directive `=>` (1, 2) binds a name to a pattern and
 substitution:

-    pattern name => substitution
+    [pattern] name => [substitution]

-A pattern is a quotation consisting of one or more pattern terms.
+A pattern is a quotation consisting of zero or more pattern terms.
 A pattern term is a symbol, a quotation pattern, an ADT pattern, a scalar variable, a row variable, or a literal.
 A quotation pattern has the same syntax as a whole pattern.
 An ADT pattern matches ADT quotations of a particular tag, but its contents are identical in form to a quotation pattern.
 A scalar variable is a